Lei1025/lei1025.github.io/README.md

 - [ ] Google analysis
 - [ ] New Comment System - https://valine.js.org/ ★
 - [ ] 过渡动画
-- [ ] delete RED background color while redirect to new page
+- [ ] delete RED background color while redirecting to a new page